jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ------
-Currently, I am interested in abstract nonsense like algebraic topology, category theory, and homotopy theory.
+Currently, I am interested in abstract nonsense like algebraic geometry, algebraic topology, and category theory.
 I am also interested in PDEs and dynamics, as well as mathematical logic like proof theory and homotopy type theory.

 Education
 ------